Fly Fishing the World's Largest Atoll

 Food and Beverages

 All meals are prepared within the Villages kitchen featuring a variety of different fish dishes, rice, chicken, pork, pasta, and salads with a homemade dessert to top everything off.
 Each morning anglers will eat a breakfast consisting of homemade toast, eggs, and bacon then make a short walk to the beach where their boat and guide will be waiting for them.
 During breakfast, a table consisting of lunch items will be provided for anglers to make their own sandwiches and fill their lunch box with extra snacks, fruit, and drinks.
 Each angler will have four (4) bottles of water which are included in the trip package, provided for them during their day of fishing.
-If desired, anglers can bring more at additional cost.
-All cabins are equipped with a small fridge filled with sodas and beer at additional cost.
-After each day of fishing, anglers are served appetizers in the open lounge area which will consist of fresh tuna and wahoo sashimi, chips and dip and cheese, and crackers.
+If desired, anglers can bring more at an additional cost.
+All cabins are equipped with a small fridge filled with sodas and beer at an additional cost.
+After each day of fishing, anglers are served appetizers in the open lounge area which will consist of fresh tuna and wahoo sashimi, chips and dip, and cheese and crackers.
 The Villages only provide beer so any additional adult beverages can be purchased in Honolulu at the Duty-Free shop.
 A maximum of only three (3) bottles per person are allowed through customs.

 Typical Length of Stay